 There are 4 reservoirs in Tai Tam Country Park, all of them key water storage facilities of the Island in early years.
 Known as the Tai Tam Group, it comprises Tai Tam Upper Reservoir, Tai Tam Byewash Reservoir, Tai Tam Intermediate Reservoir and Tai Tam Tuk Reservoir.
-Built between 1889 and 1917, these reservoirs have an aggregate capacity of 9 million m3.
-Also in the park are remnants of war, such as forts, magazines and wartime communal stoves.
+Built between 1888 and 1917, these reservoirs have an aggregate capacity of 9 million m3.
+Also in the park are remnants of war, such as anti-aircraft gun platform, magazines and pillboxes.
 Tai Tam was a bloody battleground during WWII.
 Here, the invading Japanese met strong resistance from the defending British troops.

 To see Tai Tam Valley, follow Stage 6 of the Hong Kong Trail which starts at Mount Parker Road.
 Make your way up Quarry Gap, and then descend along the southern slopes to an arcadia of woods, streams and lakes.
 The path that orbits around Tai Tam Reservoir is a very pleasant walk, cherishing a full view of the valley with her showcase of eye-catching greens.
 At Tai Tam Mound, a small path on the left runs northwards to the end of the trail on Tai Tam Road.

 There are several picnic and barbecue areas in Tai Tam Country Park and Tai Tam Country Park (Quarry Bay Extension).
 Most of these facilities are located along Mount Parker Road and Tai Tam Reservoir Road and near Woodside.
-There are also a rain shelter and children's play facilities to cater to individual needs.
+There are also a rain shelter to cater to individual needs.
 For morning walkers, a morning walker garden can be found in Quarry Bay.